LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-inheritance/README.md

 }
 ```

-Even though we don't explicitly specify that we want to call a constructor from `Cat`, the default constructor will be called (if it existed, which in this case it doesn't).
+Even though we don't explicitly specify that we want to call a constructor from `Cat`, the default constructor will be called.

 As a consequence of this constructor syntax, we can easily expose any constructor from the base class by providing a subclass constructor with the same signature and a body that only calls the base class constructor.